OdatNurd/OverrideAudit/README.md

-Although package overrides are vital to your ability to customize Sublime Text to your liking, Sublime will not warn you when you are overriding a file that has been changed since the time you first created your override.
+Although package overrides are vital to your ability to customize Sublime Text to your liking, Sublime will not warn you when you are overriding a file that has been changed since the time you first created the override.

 In such a situation, the updated source file is ignored and your override remains in place, which means that any bug fixes or enhancements that the